-London has bid to host the 2016 European Swimming Championships in the Aquatics Centre.
+It was recently announced that the 2016 European Swimming Championships will be held in the Aquatics Centre.

-Known as the Copper Box during the 2012 Games, the Multi-Use Arena will host handball during the Olympic Games and Goalball during the Paralympic Games.
-Afterwards it will be transformed into a new venue with the flexible seating capacity and facilities for a wide range of community sports, competitions as well as cultural and business events.
+The Copper Box Arena hosted handball during the Olympic Games and Goalball during the Paralympic Games.
+Since then, it has been transformed into a new venue with the flexible seating capacity and facilities for a wide range of community sports, competitions as well as cultural and business events.

-The Multi-Use Arena will be one of the first venues to reopen in summer 2013.
-It will be the third largest arena in London and could attract around 400,000 visitors a year.
+The Arena was the first venue to reopen in summer 2013.
+It is the third largest arena in London and we anticipate it could attract around 400,000 visitors a year.

 The London Legacy Development Corporation is conducting a bidding process to secure additional uses for the Stadium.

-The Press Centre and Broadcast Centre will become a new commercial and employment site after the Games.
-Together they will offer 91,000sq m of business space in buildings that have been designed to ensure that they have the flexibility to be adapted for a wide range of uses.
+Following the Games, the Press Centre and Broadcast Centre has become a new commercial and employment site – iCity.
+The site offers 91,000sq m of business space in buildings that have been designed to ensure that they have the flexibility to be adapted for a wide range of uses.
 A state-of-the-art digital centre that extends the East End’s thriving Tech City business community, iCity’s first tenants are already in place, including Infinity SDC, Tech Hub, Loughborough University, Hackney Community College and BT Sport, which will began broadcasting its new sports channel in August 2013.

 The stunning Velodrome will form the centrepiece of Lee Valley VeloPark, the first venue in the world to bring together track, road, mountain biking and BMX.
-A brand new one mile outdoor road cycle circuit and 6.5km of mountain bike trails are being constructed, along with a remodelled BMX track which will open up cycling to the widest possible group of people who’ll be able to enjoy what will be the finest cycling hub in the world.
+A brand new one mile outdoor road cycle circuit and 6.5km of mountain bike trails are being constructed, along with a remodelled BMX track which will open up cycling to the widest possible group of people who will be able to enjoy what will be the finest cycling hub in the world.
 Opening in early 2014, the unrivalled venue will be owned and run by Lee Valley Regional Park Authority.
-The Velodrome is bidding to host the 2016 UCI World Track Cycling Championships – the biggest track cycling event before the Rio Olympics.
+The Velodrome has won the bid to host the 2016 UCI World Track Cycling Championships – the biggest track cycling event before the Rio Olympics.

 Eton Manor hosted the Paralympic Wheelchair Tennis competition.
-After the Games it will be home to Lee Valley Hockey and Tennis Centre – an elegant new sports venue with outstanding facilities, two world class hockey pitches and 10 tennis courts, which will be owned and run by Lee Valley Regional Park Authority.
+Following the Games it will be home to Lee Valley Hockey and Tennis Centre – an elegant new sports venue with outstanding facilities, two world class hockey pitches and 10 tennis courts, which will be owned and run by Lee Valley Regional Park Authority.
 It has already won the right to host the first major sports championship on Queen Elizabeth Olympic Park after the Games, the 2015 European Hockey Championships, as well as the Women’s Hockey World Cup in 2018 and the 2014-16 ITF Wheelchair Tennis Masters Championship.
-Opening in spring 2014, the centre will combine community, club and grass roots use with major events.
+Opening in spring 2014, the Centre will combine community, club and grass roots use with major events.